 The only issue with this site, though, is the patterns don’t have test squares for reference to know if I’m printing at the right scale.
 It might be worth the troubleshooting, though, to get some cute outfits sewn!

 5. There are a lot of options to change up this dress pattern from Craftiness is Not Optional: strapless, cap sleeve, ribbon spaghetti straps.
 This would be a cute addition to any doll’s wardrobe!

 6. Sew a denim skirt from an upcycled denim scrap from this tutorial featured on AllFreeCrafts.
 This is an easy sewing project for me because I have a ton of scrap denim!

 8. If you don’t want an actual pattern and instead want to fit the outfit based directly on your doll, check out this strapless dress from Happier Than a Pig in Mud.
 The tutorial will guide you in fitting the pattern to your doll.

 Free Shirts, Jeans, and Shorts Patterns for 11″ Fashion Dolls

-- From Sew What Yvette, here’s a nice leggings pattern for a plastic fashion doll.
-Barbie® can’t wear dresses all the time and needs some more functional clothes in her wardrobe!
+3. From Sew What Yvette, here’s a nice leggings pattern for a plastic fashion doll.
+Dolls can’t wear dresses all the time and need some more functional clothes in their wardrobe!

 Full Outfits and Collections

-And that’s it for now!
-As I find more or make some of my own, I’ll keep adding to this list of free clothes patterns to sew for your Barbie® doll!
+As I find more or make some of my own, I’ll keep adding to this list of free clothes patterns to sew for your plastic doll (like Barbie!)
 If you’re looking for patterns for bigger dolls, check out my mega list of free printable doll clothes patterns.
-Happy sewing!